ENEL645Group/term-project/calculate_odds/README.md

-Run pip install with the requirements file to install dependencies:
+Run pip install with the requirements file to install the dependencies:

     pip3 install -r requirements.txt